andyaiken/dojo/public/data/conditions.md

 * A grappled creature's speed becomes 0, and it can't benefit from any bonus to its speed.

-* The condition ends if the grappler is incapacitated (see the condition).
+* The condition ends if the grappler is incapacitated.

 * The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the thunderwave spell.